uniformdev/examples/examples/mesh-integration/README.md

 ## Basic Usage

-> Using `npx uniform new-integration` will perform all of these steps for you!
+> Using `npx @uniformdev/cli@latest new-integration` will perform all of these steps for you!
 > If you'd like to set it up manually using CLI commands, or via the Uniform dashboard, keep reading.

 ### Manual installation via CLI